MMMMMMorty/ingress-auditor/README.md

 ## Thinking

-- Why not ownership? ingress owns ingresstlslog, so the ingresstlslog can be deleted when ingress is deleted.
+- Why use ownership?

-  Answer: cross-namespace owner references are disallowed, ingresses can be in different namespaces, while ingresstlslogs are always in ingress-auditor-system
+  Answer: Ingress owns ingresstlslog, so the ingresstlslog can be deleted when ingress is deleted.
+It is noted that in the begining version, ingresstlslog is designed to be generated only in `ingress-auditor-system` namespace.
+In this case, cross-namespace owner references are disallowed.

 - Why choose minkube over kind?